PatrikRindlisbacher/grbl-Status-light-tower-M5-Atom-Matrix/README.md

 **This project is based on GRBL 1.1 for all CNC & 3D printing applications**
 <img width="451" alt="image" src="https://user-images.githubusercontent.com/39780457/220300378-d39288d2-21e3-41ca-96fb-3849ed2d68d9.png">
-**This project is the start for more projects like DRO, Pendant, Panel... **
+**This project is the start for more projects like grbl DRO, Pendant, Panel... **

 **ALL functions are ready to work and for testing with M5 Atom Matrix !!!!**
 Various other boards are also supported.